I've been doing Spring Training for the past

 Public transportation is pretty poor.
 Really just bus routes.
 There is a light rail that runs from downtown Phoenix to Tempe.
-No stadiums really along the light rail route unless you count a half mile walk to the A's stadium.
+No stadiums really along the light rail route.

 Most stadiums have a parking fee, usually in the neighborhood of about $5.
 For Peoria, you can avoid the parking fee by simply arriving at the stadium early and watching morning workouts.

 Tickets are very affordable, which is one of the things I love about spring training.
 I could never really afford to sit in the 4th row at Petco Park, but at Peoria Sports Complex it's a reality at just $26-28.
 All the stadiums are small enough that any ticket will provide a great view.
 A lot of the newer stadiums (including Peoria) have grass berms in the outfield.
 The grass is a great way to have a picnic and whatnot for under $10.

 You don't really need to pre-purchase tickets.
 There are usually plenty still available on gameday.
 Some of the night games on weekends might sell out though.
 Also be aware there may be large crowds for games that involve the Doggers, Cubs, Giants, or D-Bags

 For lodging, I would recommend booking something before you leave.
 Rates don't go too insane during spring training season, but hotels can get booked full on the weekends.
 I like hotels.com, but any search site is fine.